droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 > [!abstract]+ **Recruiting Van Richten**
 > If the players attempt to recruit Van Richten to their party, he politely but firmly declines.
 If the players ask his reason for doing so, he insists that he must remain at Arabelle's side to keep her safe from Strahd's minions.
 "I failed to guard a child once," he says stiffly.
 "I shall not make that mistake again."
 (Van Richten won't explain further.)
 >
-> A player who succeeds on a DC 15 Wisdom (Insight) check notices that Van Richten seems to be holding something back.
+> A player who succeeds on a DC 15 Perception check to Sense Motive notices that Van Richten seems to be holding something back.
 If challenged, Van Richten lauds the player for their astuteness, but refuses to explain himself further.
 "I work alone—and for good reason," he states firmly.
 "Such reasons are my own."
 # Design Notes: The Missing Vistana
 The original module's quest to rescue Arabelle provides the players with no clear motive for her kidnapping, no real reason to find her, and no clear clues to follow in order to do so.
 The original module also provides Dr. Rudolph van Richten with no clear purpose while in Vallaki, introducing him as little more than a murderous pseudo-antagonist who wishes to commit mass homicide against the Vistani of the nearby encampment with a vague (though undeveloped) interest in investigating the Keepers of the Feather.